Skip to main content

 When should ophthalmologists use eye exam codes versus E/M codes?

-Eye exam codes (92002-92014) are used for comprehensive eye examinations with all required components.
+Eye exam codes (92002-92014) are used for full eye examinations with all required components.
 E/M codes (99202-99215) are appropriate for problem-focused visits or when the visit documentation better fits the E/M framework.
 We analyze each visit to select the code set that provides optimal reimbursement.

 How do you handle billing for premium IOLs during cataract surgery?